Emery Reves

 Emery Reves (Révész Imre; 6 September 1904 – 5 September 1981) was a writer, publisher and successful press and literary agent most notably for Winston Churchill and other prominent European statesmen who were predominantly antifascist and held democratic ideals.
-He advocated that world federalism might bring peace to a post-war world.
+He advocated that world federalism would bring peace to a post-war world.

 Youth

 Reves was born in Bácsföldvár, Austria-Hungary (now part of Serbia), to Simon and Gisele Gross Reves, who were Jewish middle-class property owners.
 As exact dates of his birth and death vary, those provided by his widow for his tombstone are used.
 A brilliant student in Budapest, he moved to Berlin in 1922.
 He received a doctorate in Economics from the University of Zurich in 1926 and wrote on the economic theories of Walther Rathenau, a German politician and successful industrialist of Jewish ancestry who served as foreign minister.
 A strong proponent of democratic government and a stronger opponent of autocratic rule, Rathanau was assassinated by Organisation Consul in 1922, likely for expanding trade with the Soviet Union.
 In Zürich, Reves wrote his first articles and conducted his first interviews with politicians.
 He would later lose his mother and other family members in the Holocaust.